leon-wm/L5on/README.md

 - 👋 Hi, I’m @Lxon06
-- 👀 I’m interested in node.js for discord-bots
+- 👀 I’m interested in HTML5, CSS3 and JS
-- 🌱 I’m currently learning to make a web-dashboard for Discord.js
+- 🌱 I’m currently working on websites
-- ❓  You know how to make a web-dashboard for discord.js?
-Send me a Message on Discord (Discord usertag: L5on#5405)
+- ❓  You know some ideas for my hosted websites?
+Send it to me (Discord usertag: L5on#5405)
-- 💞️ I’m looking to idk
+- 💞️ I’m looking to become a business owner
 - 📫 How to reach me: You can reach me on Discord (Usertag: L5on#5405)

 <!---